 Deep Sky West is a remote astrophotography observatory in New Mexico, USA.

-We talk to Lloyd L. Smith, co-founder of Deep Sky West to find out more about how they built Deep Sky West, how you can use the observatory, and to get his advice on how to build your own.
+We talk to Lloyd L. Smith, co-founder of Deep Sky West to find out more about how they built it, how you can use the observatory, and his advice on how to build your own.

 What is Deep Sky West?

-This means that photographers from around the world can get involved and use the site to host their own equipment, and/or the equipment there to target specific objects in space and have the data gathered sent to them for post-processing to create astronomy images.
+This means that astrophotographers from around the world can get involved and use the site to host their own equipment, and/or use the equipment already there to target specific objects in space and have the data gathered sent to them for post-processing to create astronomy images.

 It’s situated on Glorietta Mesa in Rowe, New Mexico.